SnoozeScript/404/README.md

 ---

 ## Team & Acknowledgements
-- Built for Hackathons by [Your Team Name Here]
+- Built for Hackathons by 404
 - Special thanks to: FastAPI, React, Google, OpenAI, AgMarkNet, and the open-source community.

 ---